pkumod/gStore/docs/DEMAND.md

-openjdk | needed if using Java api openjdk-devel | needed if using Java api requests | needed if using Python http api pthreads | needed if using php http api curl-devel | needed if using php http api realpath | needed if using gconsole
+openjdk | needed if using Java api openjdk-devel | needed if using Java api requests | needed if using Python http api node | needed if using Nodejs http api and version >= 10.9.0 pthreads | needed if using php http api curl-devel | needed if using php http api realpath | needed if using gconsole